 Representing the idling speed of America’s revered westward expansion in the mid-1800s, it was a land of “Indian War Canoes,” clapboard saloons, shooting galleries, dusty roads, and wooden fences.

 Frontierland let guests live out their dreams of seeing how the West was won; stepping into the stories that meant so much to pop culture during the time.
 Its early years – with real pack mules, stagecoaches, and Conestoga wagons traversing the Living Desert – soon gave way to a phenomenal anchoring attraction that would set a new course for Disney's rides: the Mine Train Through Nature’s Wonderland.

-Literally the Old West Frontierland equivalent to Adventureland's Jungle Cruise (and indeed, both were designed by Disney Imagineering Legend Marc Davis), the Mine Train Through Nature's Wonderland was, by all accounts, an E-Ticket that today would be as revered as any other; a phenomenal journey into America's own wilderness.
+Literally the Old West Frontierland equivalent to Adventureland's Jungle Cruise (and indeed, both carry iconic scenes designed by Disney Animator-turned-Imagineering Legend Marc Davis), the Mine Train Through Nature's Wonderland was, by all accounts, an E-Ticket that today would be as revered as any other; a phenomenal journey into America's own wilderness.